No Way Out (2003): Aftermath

+Raw

 On the February 27 episode of SmackDown!, Vince McMahon announced that The Rock had chosen to be part of the Raw brand, thus making him Raw exclusive and ending the feud between The Rock and Hulk Hogan.
-On the Raw brand, The Rock immediately began a feud with Stone Cold Steve Austin, and on the March 3 episode of Raw, The Rock challenged Austin to a match at WrestleMania XIX.
+On the Raw brand, The Rock immediately began a feud with "Stone Cold" Steve Austin, and on the March 3 episode of Raw, The Rock challenged Austin to a match at WrestleMania XIX.
 However, Raw General Manager Eric Bischoff announced that if The Rock defeated Booker T the following week on Raw, he would have the choice to either face Austin or have a World Heavyweight Championship match against Triple H at WrestleMania.
 The following week on Raw, The Rock announced that instead of facing Booker T, he would choose his own opponent, in which he chose The Hurricane.
 During the match, however, Austin came out to the ring and distracted The Rock, which allowed The Hurricane to roll up The Rock into a pinfall; despite losing the match, The Rock chose Austin as his WrestleMania opponent.
 At WrestleMania, The Rock defeated Austin via pinfall.

-The Rock vs. Stone Cold Steve Austin at WrestleMania XIX.
+The Rock vs. "Stone Cold" Steve Austin at WrestleMania XIX.

+SmackDown

 After No Way Out, Vince McMahon continued his feud with Hulk Hogan, in which he proclaimed that Hulkamania was dead and proclaiming a new mania; McMahonamania.
 On the March 6 episode of SmackDown!, Hogan informed McMahon that Hulkamania was not dead and that McMahon had nothing to do with creating it.
 McMahon informed Hogan that he did not hate Hulkamaniacs or Hulkamania, but he hated Hogan; McMahon explained that he hated Hogan, because he left WWE and went to work for Ted Turner's promotion World Championship Wrestling (WCW).
 McMahon also stated that he hated Hogan for the fact that Hogan testified against him in his steroid trial (even though in reality Hogan testifed that McMahon never told anyone to take steroids).
 McMahon challenged Hogan to a Street Fight at WrestleMania XIX, to the stipulation that if he beat Hogan, he would never wrestle again and stating he would kill Hulkamania.
 On the March 20 episode of SmackDown!, the contract signing between McMahon and Hogan's match at WrestleMania took place.
 During the contract signing, McMahon attacked Hogan from behind with a steel chair.
 The attack led to McMahon stabbing Hogan with a pen in the forehead and forcing him to sign the contract in Hogan's blood.
-At WrestleMania, Hogan defeated McMahon in after three Leg drops.
+At WrestleMania, Hogan defeated McMahon after three Leg drops.

+Future

-Although the 2003 No Way Out featured wrestlers from both Raw and SmackDown!, the following year's event was made exclusive to the SmackDown! brand.
+Although the 2003 No Way Out featured wrestlers from both Raw and SmackDown!, as the next three years' events were held exclusively for SmackDown! brand.
+The next featured wrestlers from both Raw and SmackDown! in 2008 event, also involved ECW wrestlers.